Quickstart

 Build the geometry

-Go into the counter directory and run counter.py to create the geometry and materials databases:
+Go into the counter directory and run counter.py to write the geometry and materials to a SQLite database:

 ./counter.py